-On the first weekend of March 2013, people interested in service and customer experience will meet at locations all over the globe.
+One special weekend this March, people interested in service and customer experience will meet at locations all over the globe.

-They will be designers, students, academics, business people, customers, mums, kids and grand-dads.
+They will be designers, students, academics, business people, unemployed people, customers, mums, kids and grand-dads.

 In a spirit of experimentation, innovation, co-operation and friendly competition, teams will have less than 48 hours to develop and prototype completely new services inspired by a shared theme.
 At the end of the weekend, their collection of brand new services will be published to the world.